ClaireCJS/clairecjs_bat/docs/song-lyric-transcription-with-ai.md

 ### 🌟 convert-playlist-to-only-songs-that-do-not-have-karaoke.bat {playlist} [convert-playlist-to-only-song-that-do-not-have-karaoke.bat](../BAT-and-UTIL-files-1/convert-playlist-to-only-song-that-do-not-have-karaoke.bat):

-convert-playlist-to-only-song-that-do-not-have-karaoke.bat
+Creates a new playlist consisting of all the files in the original playlist that do not have karaoke sidecar files.

-Creates a new playlist consisint of all the files [when this is developed, playlist auditor can be moved into utility documentation]
+Asks if we want to start getting karaoke or lyrics for that playlist.

 ### 🌟 Sidecar-File Auditor [CheckAFilelistForFilesMissingSidecarFilesOfTheProvidedExtension](../BAT-and-UTIL-files-1/check_a_filelist_for_files_missing_sidecar_files_of_the_provided_extensions.py):